 So you’ve heard your company “has to provide content,” and now it’s time to get started.
 I hear this from clients a lot and wanted to provide four broad tips that could help push things forward.

-Through my work with clients over the years I’ve found that one of the hardest things for a business person to realize is that they have to put on the artists/creative hat.
+Through my work with clients over the years I’ve found that one of the hardest things for a business person to realize is that they have to put on their artists/creative hat sometimes.
 For some reason, they believe it’s harder calling up creativity than it is to solve business problems.

 So these tips are for the business person who needs to think a little more like an artist in order to get their content machine going.

 Creators know they have an obligation to deliver on their promise to their audience.
 What promise is of course up to them, not their audience, just like your promise is up to you, not your customers, but your content needs to have a focus on this promise.
 Here are some examples of promises from some of the more creative companies in the world.

 WIRED magazine’s promise is to be the “first word on how ideas and innovation are changing the world.”
 The Redbulls Bulletin, Redbulls print magazine, promises to “Bring the world of Red Bull and all of its ‘playgrounds’ to our readers”.
 Your promise can be stated or unstated but should always be delivered upon.
 Decide what your promise will be to your audience each time you produce a piece of content so that there’s a focus for each piece produced.

 Without substance or focus even the largest businesses turned creators have failed to gain traction.
 Your mission and promise are what will help you deliver.